PowerXchange/PowerXchange/README.md

 - **Mobile Integration:**
    - Proficiency in developing and integrating mobile applications with blockchain technology.

-- **User-Centered Design:**
+- **User Centered Design:**
-   - Skills in creating user-friendly interfaces tailored to the needs of users in emerging markets, focusing on accessibility and ease of use.
+   - Skills in creating user friendly interfaces, focusing on accessibility and ease of use.

  🙌 Support